SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/prepare-sharepoint.md

 * if it is a custom domain name, inform support to add those to your registered domain name
 * if it is separate main domain names, use the registration link above to register each of them

-## Make sure your new O365 authentication works by logging in to CRM Online with O365
+## Make sure your new Microsoft 365 authentication works by logging in to CRM Online with Microsoft 365

 ### For New users

 1. Go to `online.superoffice.com`.
 2. Type in the email address, click **Next**.

-    * If your browser already has an active O365 session - it will re-use this session to log you automatically in.
+    * If your browser already has an active Microsoft 365 session - it will re-use this session to log you automatically in.
-    * If your browser has no active O365 session - it will redirect you to your O365 for authentication, before logging you into CRM Online.
+    * If your browser has no active Microsoft 365 session - it will redirect you to your Microsoft 365 for authentication, before logging you into CRM Online.

 ### For existing users (used to use password)